How EAIS moves AI from pilot to production

 Operate

-Keep workflows useful, safe, and measurable after launch.
+Keep AI workflows useful, safe, measured, and adopted after launch through review routines and operator support.

-AI handles routine work.
+AI handles the routine.
 People stay in control.

 What clients receive